-After totaling all your monthly income, determine whether you will have enough to pay for all of your monthly expenses.
-If not, you may need to change jobs, look for other financial aid or family assistance or reconsider your available options and solutions.
+After totaling your monthly income, determine whether you will have enough to pay for all of your monthly expenses.
+Don’t forget to take into account any unpaid maternity leave you will take after delivery.
+If your income cannot cover those expenses, you may need to change jobs, look for other financial aid or family assistance or reconsider your available options and solutions.

 - Has someone offered to care for your baby while you go to school or work?

 - If not, what are your childcare plans?